Cynthia Borrego

 Cynthia D. Borrego is an American politician serving as a member of the New Mexico House of Representatives for the 17th district.
 Elected in November 2022, she assumed office on January 1, 2023.

 Early life and education

 Borrego is a native of New Mexico.
 She earned a Bachelor of Science in education and Master of Public Administration from the University of New Mexico.

 Career

-Outside of politics, Borrego operated a small business.
+Outside of politics, Borrego operates a small business.
 She served as a member of the Albuquerque City Council from 2017 to 2021.
-She was also a member of the board of directors of the Albuquerque Metropolitan Arroyo Flood Control Authority and Rio Grande Credit Union.
+She was also a member of the Board of Directors of the Albuquerque Metropolitan Arroyo Flood Control Authority and The Middle Rio Grande Council of Governments.
+She is a professional planner, retired from the Albuquerque City Planning Department.
 Borrego was elected to the New Mexico House of Representatives in November 2022.